Frank's life stories

 - Do research about how we stay fit.

-Being faced with several external changes and thrown off course a few times in my life, I started working on discovering what my key values are.
+Being faced with several external changes and thrown off course a few times in my life, I started working on discovering what my own values are.
 I experience that this in and ongoing process.
-To discover, I learned that it helps a lot to write down stories of my life.
-Currently, these are the values that I understand to be important for me in different situations in life.
+To discover my own values, I learned that it helps a lot to write down stories of my life.
 Working on discovering my values has also helped me to better find out what the purpose of Frank Calberg Services is.
 I have learned, for example by studying the work of Frederic Laloux, that it makes sense to see a purpose as having evolutionary character.
-Currently, I see my purpose as being centered around this:
+Currently, I see my purpose as being centered around helping people with challenges related to life changes - both by building a life change library and by offering coaching services.

 In, for example, these 2 ways I try to live this purpose: